mludvik2/data-analytics-sql-project/Supporting_document.md

-According to the data difference, you could buy *90.13 liters more of milk* and you could buy *142.11 kg lesAs of bread*.
+According to the data difference, you could buy *90.13 liters more of milk* and you could buy *142.11 kg less of bread*.